rookie-joe/PDA/README.md

 We note that we have already released our novel proposed benchmark, **Form**alization for **L**ean **4** (**<span style="font-variant: small-caps;">forml4</span>**), and **We will release the code and corresponding finetuned autoformalizer and process-enhanced verifier soon**.
 This is the official repository for implementing our paper [Process-Driven Autoformalization in Lean 4](https://arxiv.org/abs/2406.01940).

 ## Overview
+An overview of process-driven autoformalization (PDA):

 ![PDA overview](./PDA_main.png)
-An overview of the process-driven autoformalization (PDA) framework, including four major processes:

 1. FORML4 benchmark is constructed by prompting GPT-4 to informalize theorems extracted from Mathlib 4;
 2. An autoformalizer model is trained on FORML4, with output sent to the Lean 4 Compiler for automated feedback;
 3. The compiled feedback can provide process-level annotations for the autoformalizer which are used to train an effective PSV model;